 The Cornish Summer Cup is an embrace of summer.
 Each batch is slightly different as we are dictated by the local produce that is available to us.
 Think strawberries, raspberries, loganberries, foraged whortle berries and blackberries, all go into an infused gin which is then mixed with Polgoon Vineyards raspberry juice and fortified wine.
 A delicious take on the traditional British cup.

 What's your favourite way to serve Caspyn Gin?

 Negroni has been top of this list for a long time but the Marmalade cocktail is rapidly gaining pace!

 What are your favourite gins (other than your own of course!)?

-I had a Salcombe Gin the other day.
-That was incredible!
+Salcombe Gin is incredible!
 Otherwise Brooklyn Gin, Herno Gin, Rock Rose Gin.

-We've got an absinthe coming out shortly, using Cornish wormwood!
-Plus a few other bits and bobs up our sleeves.
-Some distillery exclusives and experimental distillates are definitely on the cards!
+We've got a few bits and bobs up our sleeves - some distillery exclusives and experimental distillates are definitely on the cards!

 You might also like...